hyperledger/indy-hipe/text/protocols/README.md

    )) and look for documentation on the `trust_ping/1.0` protocol.
 * `did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/trust_ping/1.0/ping` (MTURI) This
    uses a DID reference to look up an endpoint named `spec` that serves information about protocols.
+(The exact syntax of DID references--URIs where the DID functions like a domain name, and additional info is fetched from a DID Doc in much the same way IP address and hostname definitions are fetched from a DNS record--is still being finalized.
+   See the latest [DID Spec](https://w3c-ccg.github.io/did-spec) for details.)

 ##### Semver Rules

-[Semver](http://semver.org) rules apply in cascading fashion to versions of protocols, message families, and individual message types.
-Individual message types are versioned as part of a coherent message family, which constitutes a [public API in the semver sense](https://semver.org/#spec-item-1).
+[Semver](http://semver.org) rules apply in cascading fashion to versions of protocols and individual message types.
+Individual message types are versioned as part of a coherent protocol, which constitutes a [public API in the semver sense](https://semver.org/#spec-item-1).
 An individual message type can add new optional fields, or deprecate existing fields, [with only a change to its message family's minor version](https://semver.org/#spec-item-7).
-Similarly, a message family can add new message types (or [adopted ones](#adopted-messages)) with only a change to the minor version.
+Similarly, a protocol can add new message types (or [adopted ones](#adopted-messages)) with only a change to the minor version.
 It can announce deprecated fields.
 It can add additional semantics around optional decorators.
 These are all backwards-compatible